Alpine Safety Rules

 A skier or snowboarder either climbing or descending on foot must keep to the side of the piste.

-8. Respect for sings and markings
+8. Respect for signs and markings

 A skier or snowboarder must respect all signs and markings.

-9. Assistance at accidents
+9. Assistance

 10. Identification